aidyp/adp/content/post/passwords.md

 $$N = 50000^{4}$$

 which is still a large number, but much less large than the above.
+If the attacker knows you're using this rule to construct your passwords, they can use the same rule to guess what that password might be.
 This is not to say the advice is bad.
 I just want to give it some context.

 A good password is one that comes from a large password space.
 Too small, and an attacker will have no problem trying all possible passwords from that space to find the correct one.
-This inelegant response is called **brute forcing**.
+This inelegant method is called **brute forcing**.

 ### he chose... randomly

-Suppose that, instead of picking randomly from a dictionary of 50,000 words, I chose words based on what I could see on my desk.
-On my desk there is a,
+Suppose that when constructing my four random words from the dictionary, I chose words based on what I could see at the time, On my desk at the moment there is a,

 - keyboard
 - mouse